aazaff/teachPaleobiology/LabExercise1.md

 ## Downloading Data

-You can the data displayed in your Navigator window using the little arrow icon on the left side of the screen, but its options are limited.
+You can download the data displayed in your Navigator window using the little arrow icon on the left side of the screen, but its options are limited.

 Use the new and more detailed download form instead.
 Return to the **SPLASH** page and click on [Download Data](https://paleobiodb.org/cgi-bin/bridge.pl?a=displayDownloadGenerator).
 This download form uses the new Paleobiology Database **API**.
-Once you are more advanced, you will be able to donwnload data directly into R using the **API**, and will no longer need to use Navigator or the download form.
+Once you are more advanced you will be able to donwnload data directly into R using the **API**, and will no longer need to use Navigator or the download form.

 <a href="url"><img src="/Lab1Figures/Figure8.png" align="center" height="450" width="500" ></a>